hemio-ev/wonderbolt/README.md

-Wonderbold
+Wonderbolt
 ==========

-Wonderbold is a config based email modifier, acting as local delivery agent and resubmitting emails via SMTP after modification.
+Wonderbolt is a config based email modifier, acting as local delivery agent and resubmitting emails via SMTP after modification.

-Wonderbold's main purpose is to enable simple mailinglists with external management of subscribers.
+Wonderbolt's main purpose is to enable simple mailinglists with external management of subscribers.

 -   Depends: python >= 3.4